 - pinch of salt and baking powder

-No funny ingredients and I’m sure you already have all of them, or you can adapt the recipe to what better suits your need.
-The result will still be a fantastic muffin, soft and moist and a bit crumbly, juicy from the blueberries, moderately sweet and with a nice sugary crunchy topping.
+No funny or unusual ingredients in my baking.
+I’m sure you already have all of the above, or you can adapt the recipe to what better suits your need.
+The result will still be a fantastic muffin, soft and moist and a bit crumbly, juicy from the blueberries, moderately sweet, and with a nice sugary crunchy topping.

 - 1 1/2 cups all purpose flour